AdamMuzz/online-game/README.md

 # online-game
-a very simple online game as a demonstration of network programming
+a very simple online game as a demonstration of using sockets in network programming

 # How to Run
 cd into the `socket-server` directory and run `npm start`